pandey-ankit/wls-for-oke-wko/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
-This workshop requires a compute instance and a Virtual Cloud Network (VCN).
+Then you creates a compute instance and a Virtual Cloud Network (VCN) which provides you access to a remote desktop.

 Estimated Time: 10 minutes